Ukraine PM says actions by "terrorists" will be punished

 Speaking to his cabinet in Kiev, close to where protesters confronted riot police on Wednesday, Azarov said: "Terrorists from the 'Maidan' (Independence Square) seized dozens of people and beat them ...
 I am officially stating that these are criminals who must answer for their action."

-He blamed opposition leaders for inflaming the crisis by calling for protest action which he said destabilised the situation in the country.
+He blamed opposition leaders for inflaming the crisis by calling for protest action which he said destabilized the situation in the country.